Kyriosity/read-write/README+/software/README+/dev-docu.md

 <p dir="rtl">,Code in English<br/>,comment in Latin<br/>,document en français<br/>. . .</p>

-## `//` Commenting the `code`
+## `//` Preamble -  Commenting the `code`

 Comments can be eye-catching and essential but signal design inconsistency and poor naming.
 Whereas good pro code is self-descriptive by nature and needs no epistolary clarification<sup>:raising_hand:</sup>.
+Even abracadabra in _regex_ processors can be organized into descriptive functions and vars.

 Exploring source codes of prominent providers on GitHub or elsewhere you'll find many (if not the majority) of the files there bloated with comments, rehearsing the names of classes, functions, arguments, and properties with preceding copyright header<sup>©️</sup>.